-VirtualBox 5.0 provides support for USB 3.0 devices if you install its Extension Pack.
-After the extension pack is in place, start your Virtual Machine whether running as a guest on a Linux or Windows computer.
+The vBox 5.0 hypervisor version provides support for USB 3.0 devices if you install the VirtualBox Extension Pack.
+Once the extension pack is in place, start your Virtual Machine, whether running as a guest on a Linux or Windows computer.

-For this example, we are using a USB drive.
-In order to enable VirtualBox USB connectivity, navigate to Devices => USB and select the USB device you want to share.
+For this example, to enable VirtualBox USB passthrough for a USB drive (in all operating systems except for win XP) go to Devices => USB and select the USB device you want to share.

 - This implementation enables data to easily be copied in and out of the VirtualBox USB.
-Passthrough does not imply truly sharing the device and it can only be accessed on one guest OS at a time.
+Passthrough does not imply truly sharing the device, and it can only be accessed on one guest OS at a time.

 How to mount USB on VirtualBox with filters

 Click “OK” to confirm after the filter has been added.
 Now the device will not show up on the host operating system when it is connected.
-Instead, it will automatically be passed to the VirtualBox guest host.
+Instead, it will automatically be passed to the vBox guest host.

-VirtualBox USB speeds
+vBox USB speeds

-VirtualBox 5.0’s support for USB 3.0 speeds is a marked improvement in the application.
-Unfortunately, VirtualBox USB is not working at the speed I would like to see.
-As you can see in the illustration below, write speeds for USB 3.0 maxed out at around 21MB per second with reads performing better at about 40MB per second.
-USB 2.0 speeds also underperformed which should be considered if you are planning to run a server from within a VirtualBox guest.
+The vBox hypervisor 5.0 version’s support for USB 3.0 speeds is a marked improvement in the application.
+Unfortunately, vBox USB is not working at the speed I would like to see.
+As you can see in the illustration below, write speeds for USB 3.0 maxed out at around 21 MBps second, with reads performing better at about 40MB per second.
+USB 2.0 speeds also underperformed, which should be considered if you plan to run a server from within a vBox guest.